M-o-a-T/SerialPacker/README.md

 Define `SP_TRACE` to a serial stream (like `Serial1`) if you want to log a mostly-readable hex copy of the data you're receiving.

+Define `SP_CRC` to some suitable 16-bit polynomial.
+The default is 0xBAAD.
+If you do use a different polynomial you need to patch the source to include the appropriate lookup table.

 Define `SP_ERRCOUNT` if you want to count receiver errors.

 Include `<SerialPacker.h>`.